top of page

 Journalist / Editor

 Isabella Blevins is a second-year student at Cabrillo.
 She studies English and History and has a passion for writing.
 She's contributed articles to several publications throughout Santa Cruz.
-Isabella is also Vice President and Treasurer of Cabrillo's Bookworms English Club.
+She began writing for the SCUTTLE in August 2025.
+Isabella is also Vice President/Treasurer and a founding member of Cabrillo's Bookworms English Club.

 Please contact her at